mindersec/minder/docs/docs/cli/medic_policy_delete.md

 ### Options

 ```
   -h, --help              help for delete
   -i, --id int32          id of policy to delete
+  -p, --provider string   Provider for the policy (default "github")
 ```

 ### Options inherited from parent commands